2022 Illinois Senate election: District 48

 The district had been represented by Democrat Andy Manar since January 9, 2013.
 He was re-elected with 56.8% of the vote in 2018.
 On January 17, 2021, Manar resigned from the Illinois Senate to work as a senior advisor for J. B. Pritzker's administration.
 Springfield City Council and Sangamon County Board member Doris Turner was appointed on February 6, 2021.
 Sandy Hamilton, state representative from the 99th Representative district, was the Republican nominee.

 District 49

-The district has been represented by Democrat Meg Loughran Cappel since January 13, 2021.
+The district had been represented by Democrat Meg Loughran Cappel since January 13, 2021.
 Cappel was first elected with 56.2% of the vote in 2020.
 Stacey Keagle, a nurse, James Lawson, an electrician, and Felicity Joy Solomon, a life coach, all ran for the Republican nomination.
-Keagle would initially win the nomination but later dropped out of the race on August 26, 2022 due to health issues.
+Keagle would initially win the nomination but later dropped out of the race on August 26, 2022, due to health issues.
 With the Republican Party unable to nominate a new candidate, Cappel faced no other ballot-listed candidates in the general election.